ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

              sudo ip link set up can0

-The following command  runs the L3CAM ROS wrapper.
+The following command  runs the L3CAM ROS wrapper which is an integration between L3CAM and ROS.

 $rosrun dl_libl3cam dl_libl3cam

 $roslaunch dl_lidar_ymdhmsz dl_rviz.launch

+The following  ROS launch command runs the dl_lidarpointcloud and dl_lidarrgb ROS nodes that receives the lidar and RGB socket data  and publish a lidar pointcloud and RGB image.

 $roslaunch dl_lidar_ymdhmsz dl_lrgb_sensors.launch